 Pink/pale grey and widely spaced with transverse ‘gills’ running between the main gills often visible.
 The gills, unlike the rest of the mushroom, are not slimy.

-The Pink Meadow Waxcap, pictured, but this is a pailer more delicate pink, the cap is more conical and it is a greasy feeling mushroom, not slimy like the Jubilee Waxcap..
+The Pink Waxcap (Porpolomopsis calyptriformis), pictured, but this is a paler more delicate pink, the cap is more conical and it is a greasy feeling mushroom, not slimy like the Jubilee Waxcap.

 A rare mushroom that should not be picked but reported to the Lost and Found Fungi project at the Royal Botanic Gardens of Kew.

 Waxcaps don’t like to be disturbed or sprayed so will be found where fields and woodland have been left alone.

 It is now thought that waxcaps grow in association with mosses, before it was thought that waxcaps were saprophytic living on decaying organic matter.